HELP PROTECT THE FUTURE OF COOKHAM

-It is widely documented that RBWM currently has over a thousand vacant properties in the area, there needs to be evidence that all current resources have been used before implimenting new builds.
+It is widely documented that RBWM currently has over a thousand vacant properties in the area.
+There needs to be evidence that all current resources have been used before implementing new builds.

 It is imperative that Brownfield sites (like the Gas Holdings on Whyteladyes Lane) are used first, before Greenbelt land.
 Otherwise, we are needlessly destroying what makes us unique.

 The facts and figures are broken down here: